timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save-prefix/Readme.md

 # npm install --save-prefix

-By default, `npm install --save` uses the `^` semver range when installing dependencies.

-You can use the "save prefix" configuration to alter this setting on a per-install, or global level.
+You can use the "save prefix" configuration to change the default semver range `^` on a per-install or global level.

+Run install with the `--save-prefix` to install a package with a particular prefix.

 ## Task

-Use `--save-prefix` to alter the semver range in your package.json for the request module to be **greater than or equal to** the current latest version.
+Alter the semver range in your package.json for the `once` module to be **greater than or equal to** the current latest version.

-As with any configuration, you can permanently fix this to a particular value with `npm config set <key> <value>`.

 Run `verify` to proceed!